 Illumina made its iSeq 100 announcement at JP Morgan.
 While they provided additional color commentary, no significant announcements were made at the conference, except for the release of the NovaSeq S1 chip.
 Given its dominance in the genomics space, perhaps Illumina is simply giving space for others to shine.

 Cellular Indexing of Transcriptomes and Epitopes by sequencing (CITE-seq) uses oligonucleotide-labeled antibodies to integrate cellular protein and transcriptome measurements in a single-cell readout.
 More information can be found here.

 As a testament to the richness of the conference and the genomics space, 1/3 of attendee votes provided answers outside of the above top 10 list.
 Some highlights:

-Please refer to the interactive dashboard below for additional information on attendees’ votes.
+Please refer to this interactive dashboard for additional information on attendees’ votes.